batroxapps/Android-Engine/README.md

 # Android-Engine
-An engine for Android games
+An engine I'm creating for Android games.
+I do not have a lot of experience (=none) with engines, so it will start off very basic.
+If anyone has any suggestions or tips, they are always welcome.